mollykorse/MPTJB/README.md

 8. **Open a Pull Request**
    - Go to your fork on GitHub, find your new branch, and click "Pull Request" to initiate one against the original repository's `dev` branch.
 Fill in the details about your changes and submit.

-We appreciate your contributions and look forward to seeing your ideas and improvements!

 ## Team
 - Brandon